haleyohms/haleyohms/README.md

 🗨 I'm a Salmon Biologist at Trout Unlimited and an Affiliate Scientist in the Fisheries Collaborative Program at University of California Santa Cruz.

 🧮 I specialize in salmon ecology, population models, and quantitatve methods.
-I enjoy thinking about how diversity evolves and how natural selection maintains it in fishes.
+I enjoy thinking about how diversity evolved and how natural selection maintains it in fishes.

 ⚡ I'm currently working on population genetic models for hatchery-wild metapopulations.